kuniyoshi/Tima/README.md

 - `Space` to progress timebox in the TimeBox view
 - `Escape` to quit textfield editing
 - `⌘-E` to export model data
+- `⌘-T` to terminate measurement/timebox
+- `⌘-R` to refresh the date

 # CODING POLICY